 Each episode will focus on one big theme and use this theme as a framing device to tease out bigger issues and questions.

-The Shift is convened by Eric Klinenberg, Mona Sloane, Eli Pariser, and the IPK team.
+The Shift is convened by Eric Klinenberg, Mona Sloane, Jessica Coffey, Eli Pariser, and the IPK team.

 Supported by The John S. and James L. Knight Foundation.